Vertical vs horizontal cracks in a home's concrete foundation.

 • Manage water to prevent cracks and call an expert to fix them: Directing water away from your home is your best defense, but for any concerning crack, a professional diagnosis is the only way to ensure a correct and lasting repair.

-Vertical vs. Horizontal Cracks: What’s the Difference?
+Vertical vs. Horizontal Cracks: How to Tell Them Apart

 When you spot a crack in your foundation, it’s easy to feel a little anxious.
 But not all cracks are created equal.
 The direction a crack runs, either up-and-down or side-to-side, tells a story about what’s happening underneath your home.
 Understanding this difference is the first step in figuring out how serious the problem might be.
 One type of crack is often a sign of normal settling, while the other can point to significant structural stress that needs immediate attention.
 Let’s break down what each one looks like and what it means for your home.

-What a Vertical Crack Looks Like
+How to Spot a Vertical Crack

 A vertical crack runs mostly up and down your foundation wall.
 These are typically caused by your home’s foundation settling into the ground over time or from the concrete shrinking as it cures.
 Generally, vertical cracks are less alarming than their horizontal counterparts.
 If you find a thin, dry vertical crack, it might not be a major issue, but it’s definitely something you should keep an eye on.
 Think of it as a warning sign to monitor, as even small cracks can sometimes widen and let water in, leading to bigger problems down the road.

-What a Horizontal Crack Looks Like
+Identifying a Horizontal Crack

 Horizontal cracks run sideways, parallel to the floor.
 These are almost always a sign of a serious problem.
 They form when outside pressure from soil and water pushes against your foundation walls, causing them to bow inward.
 This is known as hydrostatic pressure, and it can exert an incredible amount of force on your home’s structure.
 A horizontal crack indicates that the structural integrity of your foundation is at risk, which could make the entire building unstable if left unaddressed.
 This type of damage requires professional foundation repair to stabilize the wall.